The history of WoodsEdge Wools Farm, since it’s inception in 1976, is a story intertwining textiles and a breeding

 Lustrous fiber highlighted the unique shades of the custom color palettes she created for designers.
 Fiber produced by the WoodsEdge herd found its way to Madison Avenue.
 New York celebrities soon discovered the signature style of Linda's custom color palettes.
 Struggling to meet the demand, she doubled her prices.
 That strategy failed!
 The demand tripled.

 By the mid-80’s, the Walkers saw the beginning of a consumer trend to eat less meat, coupled with more and more breeding stock prospects saying they wanted to raise some kind of livestock they didn’t have to eat, as a warning sign to heed!
 Amidst much skepticism from her second-generation farming husband, the first llamas arrived at WoodsEdge along with almost every other type of fiber producing livestock.
 Adding them was a natural extension of the luxury fiber blend yarns they had already successfully launched.

 For the next 14 years, WoodsEdge built an extraordinarily successful bloodstock business around alpacas & llamas.
 During this time the decision to sell the yarn business was made and the total focus became breeding fiber for end-use.
 The new business plan focused on breeding for specific characteristics desirable for heirloom items as well as reproductive efficiency.

-In 1995, the face of WoodsEdge changed forever with the death of Fred Walker.
+In 1995, the face of WoodsEdge changed forever with the passing of Fred Walker.
 Although greatly missed, his natural born aptitude with animals, expertise in land management, and the accomplished skill set in everything from carpentry to mechanics required to keep a large farm running smoothly, were already passed to the next generation.
-With a business partner, the alpaca population grew to a top of 300 on the farm.
-The import days were at its peak and Linda traveled to Peru to personally select the right alpacas for her breeding program.
+Linda and Brent forged ahead and the WoodsEdge alpaca population grew to a herd of 300 on the farm.
+The import days were at its peak and Linda traveled to Peru to personally select the right alpacas for the WoodsEdge breeding program.